Clinical Ethics Consultations

 Why make a request?

-An ethics consultation may help whenever the health care team, the patient, or the patient’s family has an unresolved ethical concern.
+An ethics consultation may help whenever the health care team, the patient, or the patient’s family has an unresolved ethical concern in the hospital or clinic setting.
 A consultation can offer recommendations that the members of the health care team and patient (or patient’s family) may use in their decision-making.

 A few examples: